bluerobotics/bluerobotics.github.io/tutorials/cable-penetrator/index.md

 Twist the conductors so they will slide through the penetrator.

 <img src="/assets/images/tutorials/cable-penetrator/step-2.png" class="img-responsive" style="max-width:600px" />
 Apply a small amount of super glue to the edge of the cable jacket.
+Optionally, you can apply "CA kicker" inside the penetrator so that the glue will dry quickly.

 <img src="/assets/images/tutorials/cable-penetrator/step-3.png" class="img-responsive" style="max-width:600px" />
 Insert the cable into the penetrator, allowing the super glue to set.